R-nvim/R.nvim/tests/README.md

-# Test Suite for Project
+# Test Suite for R.nvim

-This directory contains tests for the project.
 Follow the instructions below to run the tests.

 ```bash